coudertlab/simple-adsorption-workflow/README.md

 - [x] Add a script to store isotherms in CSV format
 - [x] Step 4 : Compute Accessible Surface Are (ASA) from the crystallographic structure with Zeo++
 - [x] Add a test to verify the isotherms have been recovered from simulation outputs
+- [x] Convert simulation output to more flexible JSON data
+- [x] Add a test to check that isotherms can be extracted from JSON database : `python $PACKAGE_DIR/example_adsorption_workflow.py -t2`
+- [ ] Update the notebook example for plotting (add plot from JSON)
+- [ ] Add a function to merge JSON databases and then reconstruct all isotherms
+- [ ] Add a test (test 3) for the last point
+- [ ] Rearrange the documentation in several pages
+- [ ] Prepare a test for HPC : must be reproducible (data found in the literature) and add benchmarks
 ## To do (Optional)

 - [x] Optional : Download cif directly from the CSD database.
 It requires the installation of the CSD API in the environment.